 There are many benefits to installing a green roof.
 It can reduce energy use, improve stormwater management, and increase the value of a building.
 Green roofs also reduce noise and electromagnetic radiation.
 In addition to reducing energy demand, they also reduce the effects of urban heat islands.
 Furthermore, they are beneficial in treating mental health conditions, such as depression.

 A study shows that green roofs can lower energy demands by up to 75%.
-Not only does this save energy, but it can also lower the temperature of buildings – especially in spring – better than any other type of roofing system.
+Not only does this save energy, but it can also lower the temperature of buildings – especially in spring – better than any other roofing system.

 Reduces carbon dioxide emissions

 A green roof can also help protect terrestrial and freshwater ecosystems.
 It is also helpful for the preservation of historic buildings and monuments.
 It also reduces energy costs.
-However, there are certain challenges with green roofs.
+However, there are specific challenges with green roofs.
 Unlike grass seed, green roofs are more complex to install.

 Researchers at Michigan State University have found that green roofs can reduce carbon dioxide emissions by up to 375 grams per square meter.
 In addition, green roofs help reduce the air conditioning load of buildings.
 A study of thirteen green roofs shows that they reduce carbon dioxide emissions by a staggering 375 grams per square meter.